US B-52H bombers fly to Middle East in mission to deter Iran

 According to officials, the bombers flew out of Barksdale Air Force Base in Louisiana on Wednesday and conducted the flight into Thursday.
 Officially nicknamed the Stratofortress and informally known as the Big Ugly Fat Fellow, the B-52 gained lasting fame in Vietnam as an aerial terror.

-The two bombers were expected to fly a roughly 36-hour mission, across the Atlantic Ocean and Europe, then cross the Arabian Peninsula and fly down the Persian Gulf, making a wide loop near Qatar and staying a safe distance from Iran’s coastline before returning home, said the military official.
+The two bombers left the U.S. Wednesday evening, arrived in the Middle East early Thursday morning, and then began the return trip home.
+They flew a roughly 36-hour mission, traveling across the Atlantic Ocean and Europe, then over the Arabian Peninsula and down the Persian Gulf, making a wide loop near Qatar and staying a safe distance from Iran’s coastline, said the military official.

 The flight was coordinated with U.S. allies in the region, and aircraft from Saudi Arabia, Bahrain and Qatar flew with the bombers as they traveled through the airspace, according to the official.

+A senior defense official said the bombers did not drop any munitions of any type during the flight.
+On some training missions, U.S. aircraft may deploy live, inert or simulated conventional weapons in order to ensure forces stay proficient.

-U.S. Bombers from Minot Air Force Base in North Dakota flew a similar mission in late November.
+U.S. bombers from Minot Air Force Base in North Dakota flew a similar mission in late November.

 The USS Nimitz, and as many as three other warships in its strike group, had been scheduled to head home by the end of the year, but they have been held in the region and no new timeline on the departure has been given.
 Officials, however, have made it clear that the ships’ return hasn’t been decided and the additional time in the Gulf area is open-ended.